RECENT POSTS

-Ringo Starr to Release 2nd T Bone Burnett-Produced Americana Album; Tour Coming
+Ringo Starr Releases 2nd T Bone Burnett-Produced Americana Album; Tour Coming

-Ringo Starr has announced the April 24, 2026, release of Long Long Road, his second consecutive album for the UMe label produced by T Bone Burnett, following 2025’s well-received Look Up.
-The first single from the new project is “It’s Been Too Long,” which features vocals from Sarah Jarosz and Molly Tuttle.
-Listen to it below.
-The album is available to order in the U.S. here and in the U.K. here.
+Ringo Starr has released Long Long Road, his second consecutive album for the UMe label produced by T Bone Burnett, following 2025’s well-received Look Up.
+The album arrived on April 24, 2026, and is available in the U.S. here, in Canada here and in the U.K. here.

-Said Starr in a statement, “I’m blessed to have T Bone in my life right now and working with me on these records.
+Said Starr in a statement when the album was announced, “I’m blessed to have T Bone in my life right now and working with me on these records.
 After we did the last record, which I love listening to, this one just sort of happened.
 I like to say sometimes I make the right moves, like you can go left or right at any point, and one of the right moves was hooking up with T Bone for Look Up, and now for this one, which I’m calling Long Long Road, because I’ve been on a long, long road.”

-Falling into the Americana and country categories, as did Look Up, Long Long Road will also feature collaborations with Billy Strings, Sheryl Crow and St. Vincent.
+Falling into the Americana and country categories, as did Look Up, Long Long Road features collaborations with Billy Strings, Sheryl Crow, Sarah Jarosz, Molly Tuttle, and St. Vincent.
 Recorded in Nashville and Los Angeles, according to a press release, “this record sees the return of many of the Look Up musicians including the core band (that T Bone affectionately dubs The Texans after the 1959 band Ringo played with in Liverpool) featuring Paul Franklin, David Mansfield, Dennis Crouch, Daniel Tashian, Rory Hoffman, Patrick Warren and Colin Linden.”

 Said Burnett, “I’ve loved Ringo’s playing and his singing for my whole life…Ringo Starr is a recording artist of the highest caliber, and I wanted to surround him with these young masters, bringing in some of this extraordinary young energy that’s happening around Nashville for both of these records.”